jamitag/Know-Your-Geography/README.md

 ### Responsiveness

-The quiz is designed to be responsive across multiple devices of varying screen sizes inlcuding;
+The quiz is designed to be responsive across multiple devices of varying screen sizes and was tested on;

 - MacBook - 1280 x 1200
 - iPad	- 768 x 1024